-You now know more about how to sell books on Amazon and you’re closer to achieving your goal of starting an online bookselling business.
+Thinking about starting an online bookselling business?
 But are you sure you know what it takes?
 When in doubt, follow our blog.
 Today we’ll be looking at the cost of selling books on Amazon – with examples, charts, and other handy little resources.

-In last month’s post titled How to Sell Books on Amazon (2020 Quick Start Guide), we discussed the basics of bookselling under the umbrella of the world’s largest bookstore.
-And as we rounded off the post, we touched on a very important topic: the cost of selling books on Amazon.
+The topic of selling books on ‘The Everything Store’ isn’t new to us.
+In our Quick Start Guide for booksellers, we discussed the basics of and touched on a very important topic: the cost of selling books on Amazon.
 Today we delve deeper.

 The “Individual” one isn’t really a “plan”, but more of a pay-as-you-go type of deal.
 You pay Amazon $0.99 in selling fees for every unit sold.
 In return, you get to list items to sell on Amazon.
 And you also gain access to the Fulfilled by Amazon (FBA) program, should you wish to outsource your sales.

-Cost of Selling Books on Amazon by FBM Versus FBA
+Cost of Selling Books on Amazon via FBM, FBA, and SFP

-The second option is Fulfilled by Amazon (FBA), and it involves sending inventory to Amazon’s fulfillment centers.
-From then on, Amazon handles all aspects of the order, including customer service and refunds.
-This program is open to third-party sellers as well as vendors (a.k.a. first-party sellers or Vendors, first-party merchants or 1P are… More).
+The second option, available to sellers as well as vendors (‘1P’ merchants) is Fulfilled by Amazon (FBA).
+It involves sending inventory to Amazon’s fulfillment centers.
+From then on, Amazon handles all aspects of the order, including shipping, customer service, and refunds.

 Orders Fulfilled by the Seller (FBM)